 ● Offer feedback ONLY if you’ve been explicitly asked to do so by your partner, or you are feeling uncomfortable/ unsafe in the dance.

 ● Blues Muse is an environment for the celebration, practice, and development of blues dances and music.
-Understand that other styles of dance come with a different set of partnering agreements and aesthetics that may not be appropriate for this events.
+Blues is a dance from Black culture.
+Use Blues aesthetics and partnering agreements at this event to the best of your ability.

 ● Do not perform aerials on the social dance floor.

-● The German Society allows people who are 21+ to have alcohol in the Ratskellar (the basement), provided they consume it responsibly.
-However, anyone who is visibly intoxicated will be asked to leave the space regardless of venue policy.
+● The German Society allows people who are 21+ to have alcohol on the Terrace, provided they consume it responsibly.
+If you are too drunk to drive, you are too drunk to dance and anyone who is visibly intoxicated will be asked to leave the event.

 ● Do not bring firearms or other weapons into this space.

-Sometimes, even when we’re trying to be awesome, we wind up doing something that makes someone else feel unsafe or uncomfortable.
+Sometimes, we wind up doing something that makes someone else feel unsafe or uncomfortable, even when that is not our intention.
 If you are asked to stop any behaviors, either by an organizer or fellow attendee, you are expected to listen respectfully and comply immediately.
-If you have ideas about ways we could make our community safer and more inclusive, we want to hear about it!

 Blues Muse encourages you to take initiative in respecting, setting, discussing, and defending boundaries.
 If you feel uncomfortable or unsafe confronting a situation, please talk to an organizer or volunteer.
 We take all complaints seriously and are committed to resolving issues to the greatest extent possible.
 Anyone who reports a safer space violation has the right to request that their information be kept entirely anonymous, and no further action will be taken without the reporter’s consent, unless further reports of the same infraction are received.
 Anonymous feedback boxes are available at all events if you wish to submit a completely anonymous report.